attorney755/Country_Information_App/README.md

 - **HAProxy**: Load balanced requests between two web servers, improving availability and reliability.
 - **Testing**: Confirmed both servers are serving traffic via the load balancer, ensuring the setup works as intended.
 ```

-This README file now includes the exact commands to build the Docker image locally.
-If you need any further assistance or have additional updates, feel free to ask!
-If everything is satisfactory, please let me know, and I'll consider this conversation resolved.
-Thank you! 😊🌟

-Take care and have a great day! 👋🌟